thomasbrueggemann/the-internet-of-energy/README.md

 In order to apply this knowledge and the generous intelligence of a crowd of intelligent people we need prototyping tools such as the Arduino microcontroller, that everybody can hook up on their office desk, to play around with energy problems.

+"We had no specialty in energy or mechanical engineering but with ideas, with efford, with commitment, perhaps together we can figure out how to sustainably power the world." - Danielle Fong <sup>2b</sup>

 ## What problems could be solved?

 * The other day I was driving my car down a german motorway and saw on my right hand side a field of wind turbines, our push forwards into green energy production.
 On the other side I looked at lines and lines of electricity wires.
 For the internet of communication we have solved this wire problem by going wireless. **We need wireless energy transmission!**